smigliorini/geolearn/README.md

 python results_summary_un2.py
 ```

-Similarly, in the folder `poly2vec_transformer`, chagne the output folders and the paths to the stored models, in the files that start with `p2_poly2vec_transformer`, the variables include:
+Similarly, in the folder `poly2vec_transformer`, change the output folders and the paths to the stored models, in the files that start with `p2_poly2vec_transformer`, the variables include:
 ```python
 output_folder = '/rhome/msaee007/bigdata/pointnet_data/synthetic_data/main_exp_outputs'
 input_folder='/rhome/msaee007/bigdata/pointnet_data/weather_data/monthly_labeled/'